inside.ewu.edu

 Satisfies: a BACR for humanities and arts.

-This course is designed to expose students to some of the classic and historical as well as more modern written works influential in the field of psychology, and how they impact our modern conceptualizations of the field.
+Designed to expose the classic and historical, as well as more modern, written works influential in the field of psychology, and how they impact our modern conceptualizations of the field.

 PSYC 204.
 EDUCATIONAL PSYCHOLOGY.
 5 Credits.